surenkid/docker-php53/README.md

 # PHP 5.3.29(php-fpm) with extensions

-This is fork from helder/php-5.3, add these php extensions:
+This is fork from helder/php-5.3, fix some bugs, and add these php extensions:

 - iconv
 - mbstring